+The ideal financial scenario in retirement is steady income and conservative returns.
 Financial loss creates stress.
-And given stress kills, your goal as a retiree should be to remove as much stress from your life to live as long and happy as possible.
+And given stress kills, your goal as a retiree should be to remove as much stress from your life as possible.

 Recently, I’ve been thinking about being OK with no longer making a lot of money from investments.
-With such huge returns in the S&P 500 and the SF real estate market since 2012, I kind of feel like Anthony Bourdain when he said,
+With such huge returns in the S&P 500 and the real estate market since leaving work in 2012, I kind of feel like Anthony Bourdain when he said,

 “I should’ve died in my 20s.
 I became successful in my 40s.
 I became a dad in my 50s.
 I feel like I’ve stolen a car — a really nice car — and I keep looking in the rearview mirror for flashing lights.
 But there’s been nothing yet.”